 Before the Euro Ireland had the Punt.
 Irish pounds came in many shapes, sizes and colours and over the years were adorned by different faces.

-An RTÉ News report by Conor McAnally broadcast on 1 November 1976.
+An RTÉ News report broadcast on 1 November 1976.
+The reporter is Conor McAnally.

 Irish Bank Note Specimens